vedang/vedang.me/content/techlog/2018-12-15-simulating-the-passport-seva-kendra.md

 Estimated Wait Time, [we're hiring](https://jobs.lever.co/helpshift/)!
 Send us an email at [jobs@helpshift.com](mailto:jobs@helpshift.com).

-_A big thanks to the following people for reviewing initial drafts of this post: Kapil Reddy, Kiran Kulkarni, Mourjo Sen, Suvrat Apte_
+/A big thank you to the following people for reviewing initial drafts of this post: Kapil Reddy, Kiran Kulkarni, Mourjo Sen, Suvrat Apte, Dinesh Chhatani./

+_A big thank you to [Bhargava Chowdary](https://twitter.com/renderkid) for creating the illustration of the PSK._

 ## References {#references}